cs50nestm/programs/vigenere/README.md

 ## Déjà vu

 As you may have gleaned already, the basic idea for this cipher is strikingly similar to the idea underlying Caesar's cipher.
-As such, our code from Caesar seems like a good place to begin, so feel free to start by replacing the entire contents of `vigenere.c`, at right, with your solution to `caesar.c`.
+As such, our code from Caesar seems like a good place to begin, so feel free to start by replacing the entire contents of `vigenere.c`, with your solution to `caesar.c`.

 One difference between Caesar's and Vigenère's ciphers is that the key for Vigenère's cipher is a series of letters, rather than a number.
 So let's make sure that the user actually gave us a keyword!
 Modify the check you implemented in Caesar to instead ensure every character of the keyword is alphabetic, rather than a digit.
 If any of them isn't, print `Usage: ./vigenere keyword` and return a non-zero value as we did before.
 If they are all alphabetic, after checking you should print `Success` and then, `return 0;` immediately (for now), since our enciphering code is not quite ready to work just yet, so we won't have our program execute it.